Deadpikle/SimpleInventory/README.md

 Glad you asked!
 There are always things that can be done on an open-source project: fix bugs, add new features, and more!
 Check out the issues tab of this repository and take a look at what bugs have been reported and which features have been requested.
 If you'd like to request a feature or file a bug, by all means, please do so!

+## Special Thanks

+The icon for this software was created by [Icons8](https://icons8.com) and is their POS Terminal icon.
+Thank you! :)

 ## License

 MIT License.
 Thanks for using the software!